 Pinhead is now the Priest, which I don’t mind at all as I always find Pinhead a dumb name for someone as cool as the High Priest of Hell, and I actually like how this movie makes the Priest an official designation.

 I don’t mind the Priest being feminine, as I personally think it’s silly to designate human concepts of gender onto something that is clearly inhuman.
-Even if the Priest has genitalia, they would likely mutilate that part just for the fun of it, and it’s likely they present as either male or female just to lure their victims into their clutches.
+Even if the Priest has genitalia, they will likely mutilate that part just for the fun of it, and it’s likely they present as either male or female just to lure their victims into their clutches.

 Oh, and the Lament Configuration is no longer simply a Rubic cube.
 When solved, it adopts the shape of the Leviathan itself—again, another change I like, as I will always lament how the whole setting and premise of Hellbound: Hellraiser II was abandoned in subsequent film sequels.
 It’s nice to see this movie pivot back to that.